-Chapter 6: Market Structure Appendices
+Chapter 6: Market Structure

+Appendix

-Appendices to Chapter 6 of Essentials of Economics in Context Global Development Policy Center Boston University 53 Bay State Road Boston, MA 02155 bu.edu/gdp APPENDIX A: A FORMAL MODEL OF PERFECT COMPETITION In this appendix, we present a formal conceptual model of perfect competition.
+Appendix to Chapter 6 of Essentials of Economics in Context, Second Edition

+Global Development Policy Center Boston University 53 Bay State Road Boston, MA 02155 bu.edu/gdp

+APPENDIX

+A1: A FORMAL MODEL OF PERFECT COMPETITION

+In this appendix, we present a formal conceptual model of perfect competition.
 We start by introducing new material on production costs and then combine that with the production decisions of a price-taking firm.

-Recall from Chapter 6 that the definition of average total cost (ATC) is total cost divided by the quantity produced.
+Recall from Chapter 5 that the definition of average total cost (ATC) is total cost divided by the quantity produced.
 For example, if the total cost of producing 200 bushels of corn were \$800, the ATC would be \$4.00 ($$800 \div 200$) per bushel.
-ATC relates to marginal cost (MC) in the following manner: - If MC < ATC, then ATC is decreasing - If MC > ATC, then ATC is increasing - When ATC = MC, ATC is at its lowest point While this may initially seem difficult to grasp, consider the following analogy.
-Suppose that your current grade average in a class is a 90, and you get a new grade of 80 on a quiz.
+ATC relates to marginal cost (MC) in the following manner:

+- If MC < ATC, then ATC is decreasing.

+- If MC > ATC, then ATC is increasing.

+- When ATC = MC, ATC is at its lowest point.

+While this may seem difficult to grasp, consider the following analogy.
+Suppose that your current average grade in a class is a 90, and you get a new grade of 80 on a quiz.
 As your marginal grade (the quiz grade of 80) is lower than your average grade, your average grade will go down.
 However, if you instead score a 95 on the quiz, your marginal grade is higher than your average and your average will go up.

-The relationship between ATC and MC is shown in Figure 6.8.
+The relationship between ATC and MC is shown in Figure 6A.1.
 We see that ATC starts out relatively high because fixed costs (which are often relatively large) are divided by a relatively small quantity.
 As quantity increases, the average cost of production declines, even as marginal costs begin to rise (i.e., the reduction of ATC that is due to dividing by a larger quantity more than offsets the rising marginal production costs).
 Eventually, the marginal cost rises above ATC, and then ATC rises.
-The minimum ATC is at point A. Figure 6.8 The Relationship Between Average Total Costs and Marginal Costs
+The minimum ATC is at point A.

-Quantity Next we introduce a new cost variable, average variable cost (AVC).
+Next we introduce a new cost variable, average variable cost (AVC).
 AVC is equal to total variable cost divided by quantity.
 As AVC excludes fixed costs, it will always be less than ATC.
 Like ATC, the minimum AVC will occur where it intercepts the MC curve.
 Realize that all marginal costs are variable costs.
-So whenever MC < AVC, AVC is declining, and whenever MC > AVC, AVC will rise. average variable cost (AVC): total variable cost divided by the quantity produced In Figure 6.9 we have added an AVC curve to the graph shown in Figure 6.8 Note that the distance between ATC and AVC is initially large because fixed costs are divided by a relatively small quantity.
+So whenever MC < AVC, AVC is declining, and whenever MC > AVC, AVC will rise.

+In Figure 6A.2 we have added an AVC curve to the graph shown in Figure 6A.1.
+Note that the distance between ATC and AVC is initially large because fixed costs are divided by a relatively small quantity.
 As quantity increases, fixed costs become less dominant in determining ATC, and AVC moves closer to ATC.
-Figure 6.9 The Relationship Between Average Total Costs, Marginal Costs, and Average Variable Costs